Howard S. Zelbo’s practice focuses on international commercial and investment arbitration and complex cross-border litigation.

 Nortel Networks International in connection with a $7 billion dispute relating to the allocation of proceeds from the sale of substantially all of Nortel’s operations and patent portfolio.

 Warburg Pincus in connection with litigation arising out of its takeover of Rural/Metro Corporation.

-Genting New York and Kien Huat Realty in winning complete dismissal of complaint alleging conspiracy and monopolization claims, and successfully defending this decision in the Second Circuit, which affirmed on all counts.
+Genting New York and Kien Huat Realty in winning complete dismissal of complaint alleging conspiracy and monopolization claims relating to the operation of a casino in New York, and successfully defending this decision in the Court of Appeals for the Second Circuit, which affirmed on all counts.

 lnterpublic Group in connection with a formal, six-year investigation by the Securities and Exchange Commission relating to the corporation’s restatement of earnings.